banklab/RAS16S/README.md

 - Downsamples Reads to Even Depth
 - Removes Singletons
 - Computes the total and average prevalances of the features of each phylum
-- Removes Phylae with only 1 Hit and NAs
+- Removes phyla with only 1 Hit and NAs
 - Calculates Alpha diversity
 - Calculates Alpha observed (richness)
 - Calculates Alpha Shannon diversity